A quick introduction to Pathway' transformer classes.

 t_map = t.select(col_name_output=apply(f,t.col_name))

-So one natural question one might ask is 'why using transformer classes?'.
+So one natural question you might ask yourself is 'why use transformer classes?'.

 It is true that when doing single row operations, using